Korn's Groovy Pirate Ghost Mystery: Plot

 Cartman intercepts a life-sized blow-up Antonio Banderas sex doll ordered by his mother, which he mistakenly assumes to be a Christmas present for him, and takes it around town to show off.
 The boys return to the docks in their costumes hoping to win the contest for best costume, with Kenny wearing an elaborate costume of the ED-209 robot from RoboCop.
 To Kenny's disappointment, everyone (including Korn) is able to clearly recognize him.
 At the town square, the grave watchers are explaining the concept of necrophilia very explicitly until the Pirate Ghosts show up and terrorize the town.
 A few citizens are blown up and one ghost decapitates two others.
 Priest Maxi shows up and blames Korn for causing all this trouble.
 The town gets angry and set up a lynch mob to get rid of the "devil worshipers".

 Korn and the boys go investigate the "Mystery of the Pirate Ghosts and the missing body".
 After a few mishaps typical of Scooby-Doo episodes, it is revealed that Priest Maxi was behind the Pirate Ghosts, which he simply conjured up with rather impossible light tricks and sounds (the explanation to some of the citizen's deaths earlier caused by the Pirate Ghosts is left unsolved and unknown).
 The mystery of Cleo Broflovski's missing corpse is solved when the dog regurgitates the body.
 The Halloween Haunt goes as planned, with Korn debuting "Falling Away from Me" which shocks the crowd, as their cheery personality in the episode is a strong contrast to the song.
 The boys get their revenge against the fifth-graders while Korn is playing, scaring them with the corpse and Cartman's Antonio Banderas doll gets popped by Nibblet.
 Kenny's spectacular ED-209 costume does not win him first prize, which goes instead to Wendy Testaburger wearing the same Chewbacca costume as in the previous first-season Halloween special "Pinkeye".
-During the closing credits, Kenny ends up getting killed by miniature Snowspeeders as in The Empire Strikes Back while inside his costume and rats arrive to eat his body.
+During the closing credits, Kenny ends up getting killed by miniature Snowspeeders (à la The Empire Strikes Back) while inside his costume and rats arrive to eat his body.

 Cultural references

 The band Korn is portrayed as Scooby-Doo-style mystery solvers, while many aspects of the plot parody the show.
 The band takes the role usually portrayed by the Harlem Globetrotters on Scooby-Doo.

-The argument over whether they were "pirate ghosts" and "ghost pirates" was an argument the creators had during the writing of the show.

-Kenny's costume resembles "ED-209" from the film RoboCop.
+The argument over whether they were "pirate ghosts" or "ghost pirates" was an argument the creators had during the writing of the show.
+Kenny's costume is of the "ED-209" from the film RoboCop.
 The use of the band's "Korn Powers" is likely a combination parody of the activation of the Wonder Twins Exorian powers, and the transformation sequence into the character Knightron from Tattooed Teenage Alien Fighters from Beverly Hills.